baudoliver7/jdbc-toolset/README.md

 ```

 ## Use it in your project

-If you're using Maven, you should add this to your <code>pom.xml</code> dependencies:
+If you're using Maven, you should add it to your <code>pom.xml</code> dependencies:

 ```xml
 <dependency>